Chopping the budget isn’t the only way to get there.

 –William Butler Yeats

-One of the quickest paths to financial independence is to have a two paycheck family but only live on one of them.
-Thomas Stanley, the author of The Millionaire Next Door outlines stories of families who do just this.
+One of the quickest paths to financial independence is to have a two-paycheck family but only live on one of them.
+Thomas Stanley, the author of The Millionaire Next Door (#aff), outlines stories of families who do just this.
 One of my favorite blog authors, Paula Pant, lives exactly this way, and, by the way, she worked from Paris this summer.
 Of course, if one of you makes $100,000 per year and the other makes $1, then living on the $100,000 paycheck won’t help much.
 But, assuming that wages are roughly equal, then this is a good prescription to live on.
+This approach offers the financial flexibility needed to fast-track your journey to financial independence.

 It’s a formula that my wife and I have lived on for years.
 When I worked at Capital One, we pretty much put everything we could into paying off the student loans I had from law and business school, but we made sure that our actual living expenses were under what she made.
 When I started my last company, once I actually got paid, we used my paycheck to knock out our mortgage and then for investing.